SecuritySynapse/security-summit-project-update/writing/update.md

-After consulting the [Learning Objectives](https://securitysynapse.org/syllabus/#learning-objectives) for the Computer Security course, pick at least two or three of them that **connect to your proposed computer security project** and write the learning objective in its entirety below this paragraph.
+After consulting the [Learning Objectives](https://securitysynapse.org/syllabus/#learning-objectives) for the Computer Security course, pick at least one of them that **connect to your proposed computer security project** and write the learning objective in its entirety below this paragraph.
 Next, accurately assess your current attainment of that learning objective on a scale between 1 and 5 where 1